 Can you get bitter melon naturally from foods?

 Bitter melon is sometimes an ingredient in foods, like curries.
 It has a very bitter, sour taste.
 It's also known as balsam pear.

 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

 - Side effects.
 At least in the short-term, bitter melon seems to be safe.
-It can cause upset stomach, cramping, and diarrhea.
+It can cause headaches, upset stomach, cramping, and diarrhea.

 - Risks.
 Bitter melon may affect blood sugar levels.
 Check with a doctor before using it if you have diabetes.
 It could cause very low blood sugar when mixed with some diabetes medicines.
 Bitter melon is not safe for children or for pregnant or breastfeeding women.

 - Interactions.
 If you take any medicines regularly, talk to your doctor before you start using bitter melon supplements.
 They could interact with drugs for diabetes and other conditions.

 The U.S. Food and Drug Administration (FDA) does regulate dietary supplements; however, it treats them like foods rather than medications.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.